tejada7/Java-Certification/OCP_Java11.md

 containing modular jars, or specific modular jars here. e.g.
 If you want to compile module foo and it depends on another module named abc.util packaged as utils.jar located in thirdpartymodules directory then your module-path can be thirdpartymodules or thirdpartymodules/utils.jar.
-That both the following two commands will work:
+The following commands would equally work:
 ```shell script
 javac --module-source-path src --module-path thirdpartymodules -d out --module foo
 or